flux-iac/tofu-controller/docs/branch_planner/branch-planner-getting-started.md

 EOF
 ```

 6. Now you can create a pull request on your GitHub repo.
 The Branch Planner will create a new Terraform object with the plan-only mode enabled and will generate a new plan for you.
+It will post the plan as a new comment in the pull request.

 ## Configure Branch Planner